gcallah/work/chaps/weber.md

 developments were not important theologically or socially: Weber simply doesn't find them relevant for explaining the *spirit of capitalism*.

+### Becker

+George Becker, in his paper "The Continuing Path of Distortion" (2009), implies that Weber had a partisan interest in reaching the conclusions he did in *PE*:

+"Weber's idealist interpretation of Offenbacher's school enrolment statistics provides a foremost example of a scholarly claim with decided political overtones that are closely in line with Weber's and the liberal Protestants' cultural agenda...
+Weber's idealist interpretation of Offenbacher's data is also a statementof cultural criticism with partisan overtones and decidedly political implications" (199-200).

+I am not a mind reader, and certainly cannot read the mind of the long-gone Max Weber.
+But if what he was up to was really a pitch for Protestantism, he did not make a very good job of it, to wit:

+"Entirely realistically, the Catholic Church concluded that the human species was *not* an absolutely and clearly determined unity to be valued as such" (2011:128).

+Or:

+"There was no mention [in Calvinism] of that genuinely humane cycle, followed by the Catholic, of sin, repentance, pentinence, relief, and then further sin" (2011: 129).

+Or, contrasting the Calvinist attitude towards sinners with the Catholic one:

+"Hence, in light of his sinfulness, an attitude of compassionate helpfulness towards one's neighbor -- coming from an awareness of one's own weakness -- could not be the appropriate response of the elect who, because chosen by the grace of God, were saints.
+More suitable instead was a hatred and contempt for the sinner as an enemy of God..."
+(2011: 132-133).

+If the above statements were intended by Weber as "partisan" endorsements of Protestantism as superior to Catholicism, I would recommend against hiring him as a marketer.

+## Conclusion

 ## Bibliography

 - Acemoglu D. & Robinson J. A. 2012. *Why Nations Fail: The Origins of Power, Prosperity, and Poverty*.
 New York: Currency.

 - Becker, G. 2009.
-"The Continuing Path of Distortion: The Protestant Ethic and Max Weber’s School Enrolment Statistics".
+"The Continuing Path of Distortion: The Protestant Ethic and Max Weber's School Enrolment Statistics".
 *Acta Sociologica*, Volume 52, Issue 3 195-301

-- Braudel, F. 1977 *Afterthoughts on Material Civilization and Capitalism*.
+- Braudel, F. 1977. *Afterthoughts on Material Civilization and Capitalism*.
 Baltimore: Johns Hopkins University Press.

 - Callahan G. 2007.
 "Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

 - Campbell C. 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.

+- Oakeshott, M. (1999) *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.

 - Weber, Max.
 Trans.
 Stephen Kalberg.
 2011. *The Protestant Ethic and the Spirit of Capitalism*.
 New York: Oxford University Press.